makaylajw/Restaurant_CB_Analysis/README.md

 ## 💡 Recommendations

-- **Promote Asian meal bundles or lunch specials** to further boost sales of the most popular category.
+- **Promote Asian lunch specials** to further boost sales of the most popular category.
 - **Upsell gourmet or combo versions of the hamburger** to increase revenue from a high-demand item.
 - **Feature Italian dishes in fine dining** to attract and retain high-spending customers.